JohnBetaCode/JohnBetaCode/Management_Notes.md

 * What is so interesting and valuable that it would be worth teaching others?
 * How would you go about explaining this concept to another person?

-Take detailed notes, add examples, and go deeper into the topic knowing that they will be essential to share specific stories, studies, examples, and quotes that otherwise it's impossible to remember.
+Take detailed notes, add examples, and go deeper into the topic knowing that they will be essential to share specific stories, studies, examples, and quotes that otherwise are impossible to remember.

 <p align="center" width="100%">
     <img width="60%" src="https://user-images.githubusercontent.com/43115782/236964279-19168608-0ce1-456b-88c3-c38df7b09a57.png">